huangsam/ultimate-python/CONTRIBUTING.md

 Each module should have 80-100% code coverage with the [test runner](runner.py).
 The reason for this high standard is that the repository code is relatively simple.
 All interactive learning tends to revolve around the `main` function since that is where the assertions are.
-That way, developers know immediately when they made a mistake in the module.
+That way, developers immediately know when they make a mistake in the module.
 This is valuable feedback because it helps them improve quickly.

 To validate code coverage, run the following commands: